adityagune436/jsonapi-serializer/README.md

 ## :warning: :construction: [At the moment, contributions are welcome only for v3](https://github.com/jsonapi-serializer/jsonapi-serializer/pull/141)! :construction: :warning:

-A fast [JSON:API](https://jsonapi.org/) serializer for Ruby Objects.
+A fast [JSON:API](https://jsonapi.org/) serializer for Ruby Objects

 Previously this project was called **fast_jsonapi**, we forked the project and renamed it to **jsonapi/serializer** in order to keep it alive.